bizzyjack/Master-Thesis-Influence-of-immigration-status-on-depression-score-A-machine-learning-approach/README.md

 - Dependent variable was scores on the PHQ-9 on a 0-27 scale.
 - Models used were Linear Regression, Random Forest and XGboost.
 - Expected run time: 28 minutes
+- Expected outputs: 7 figures and 3 tables

 ## How to run